How to clean mushrooms

 Tear each one of them in half vertically one or two times making sure that there are no folded up areas where stuff can get stuck and put them in a large bowl.
 Fill your bowl with cold water and gently mix the mushrooms around so the dirt and leaf bits can settle to the bottom very much like cleaning leeks or spinach.
 You can repeat this process up to four times depending on how dirty the mushrooms are but often times once is enough.
 Removing the mushrooms with loose fingers to allow unwanted bits to stay in the bowl you can place them in a salad spinner or squeeze them in a fist to remove excess water.
 Now they are ready to be cooked!

 This is a particularly tough to clean species but are worth the trouble.
 These mushrooms have a highly textured growth habit that makes them prone to trapping lots of stuff in them.
 To clean simply rinse under the sink while keeping the base of the mushroom pointed down.
 As you are rinsing you can break the mushroom into smaller pieces rinsing and shaking them out then place them in a large bowl.
 Once all your pieces of cauliflower mushroom are in the bowl cover with cold water, add about 2 teaspoons salt, and let soak for 10-20 minutes.
 After that time remove the pieces and put them in a salad spinner, give them a squeeze or let them drain in a colander.
 Now they are ready to cook.

-Due to the way they grow - in a downwards direction - these don’t usually require too much cleaning but if they grew near the ground then rain can splash dirt and grit into their toothy body.
+Due to the way they grow - in a downwards direction - Lion’s Mane mushrooms don’t usually require too much cleaning but if they grew near the ground then rain can splash dirt and grit into their toothy body.
 For these, break them into pieces, cover with some cold saltwater, agitate and let soak for 10-20 minutes.
 Pull them out and give each piece a really good squeeze to drain all the water out then they are ready to be used.